raul-sauco/ramo-space-shooter/README.md

 - Enemy types.
 - Different player weapons.
 - Player defenses, like a force field.
+- Implementing a save mechanism.
+- Implementing an online score mechanism for both _points_ and _time survived_ on the different survival style levels.

 And these are just some ideas, the possibilities really seem endless.